 After pitching HR software, follow up with your leadership team to gauge their level of interest and address any additional questions they may have.
 Be proactive in seeking feedback and refining your pitch based on their input.

-If you’re in the process of determining the right HR software for your organization, book a call with our team to learn how Omni can help automate your HR processes and drive business results.
+If you’re in the process of determining the right HR software for your organization, book your product tour with us today and learn how Omni can help automate your HR processes and drive business results.